 Strolling inside the sprawling canopy, you may think you are walking in an entire lush, green forest of cashew trees, but you are actually walking within one single tree.
-The tree covers about two acres, which approximates to the size of five football fields, or about 70 normal-size cashew trees.
+The tree covers about two acres, which approximates to the size of five football fields, equivalent to about 70 normal-size cashew trees.

 The tree’s record size is believed to be the result of two different genetic mutations.
 One, the branches grow sideways instead of upwards, eventually being weighted down and touching the ground.
-Then, instead of just growing along the earth as expected, when a branch touches the soil it sets down roots.
+Second, instead of just growing along the earth as expected, when a branch touches the soil it sets down roots.
 Thus the tree spreads like a forest with multiple trunks growing over the two acres.

 Making the experience even more wonderful is the beautiful drive along the Brazilian coast down from Natal.
 The tree is located near the popular Praia de Pirangi (Pirangi Beach) in Brazil’s Rio Grande do Norte state.
 Just follow the cashew-shaped signs and you will be at the tree in 20 minutes.
 Admission is cheap.
 Yes, they charge admission to a tree.